 Unlike most states, New Hampshire does not have a formal process for reporting drivers suspected of becoming unsafe.
 For specific concerns about an individual driver, contact the main office of the New Hampshire DMV at 603-227-4000.

-Procedures for reinstating a driver license that has been suspended or revoked differ according to circumstance.
+Procedures for reinstating a driver's license that has been suspended or revoked differ according to circumstance.
 For specific information about an individual license, contact the local DMV office.

 Disabled person parking placards and license plates can be issued to drivers with impaired mobility if a licensed medical practitioner certifies the condition.